jlbradley1844/jlbradley1844.github.io/_posts/2024-06-02-ok-the-real-problem-with-men.md

-Given that background, anybody who blames the arrested development of numerous males on the lack of traditional prescribed role models or on women who don't know how to behave properly feminine is plainly blind of the problems at hand.
+Given that background, anybody who blames the arrested development of numerous males on the lack of traditional prescribed role models or on women who don't know how to behave properly feminine is plainly blind of the problems at hand and may be part of it.

 ### Masculine Roles and Delegated Materialism